Clicky

 Learning this basic combo will allow you to incorporate more advanced skills into your gameplay.

 Another gameplay loop that is critical to the ‘support’ nature of Omnioculus is the ‘Rez>Dive’ combo.
 Mastering this Combo allows you to pick up allies from anywhere on the field, no matter the danger.
-To pull this off, you should activate your ‘Shadowdive’ when you are around 80% through your teammate’s revive.
-This will grant them invisibility as soon as they spawn, allowing you to both retreat to safety.
+To pull this off, you should activate your ‘Shadowdive’ when you are around 80% through your teammate's revive.
+This will grant them invisibility as soon as they spawn, allowing the both of you to retreat to safety.

 This build is heavily inspired by Mactic’s guide.
 If you want to learn how to truly master the Omnioculus playstyle with detailed strategies and combat rotations, check out his video.